‘I, I will be king

 The angel smiles.

 Soon Tim tells everyone that the party for Jenna will still go on.
-He’ll take over my part on guitar.
+He will play my part on guitar.
 He thinks the ghost will help him play properly.
 We’ll see.

 The angel and I reconvene at the Holy Family bell tower.